Analyze successful stores in existing markets

 After the tool runs, half-mile rings are added around each of the three candidate sites.

-Since suitability analysis requires polygonal inputs, these half-mile rings will be used to compare and score the three sites.
-The workflow will use all three types of criteria, but first a suitability analysis layer must be created.
+Since suitability analysis requires polygonal inputs, you'll use these half-mile rings to compare and score the three sites.
+The workflow will use all three types of criteria, but first you'll create a suitability analysis layer.

 - In the Make Suitability Analysis Layer tool pane, for Input Features, choose Candidate_Sites_Rings.
 For Layer Name, type Suitability Analysis Candidate Sites.